merly-ai/mentor-helm-chart/README.md

 ## Usage:

 ### Prerequisites
-This is a Helm char - you need to have Helm installed.
+This is a Helm chart - you need to have Helm installed.
 For details on how to do that, please visit their website [Helm](https://helm.sh)
 Additionally you will need a registration key which you can get through our early access website [Merly] (https://www.merly.ai/early-access)

 ### Adding the Merly Mentor Helm Repository